rdbcasillas/rdbcasillas.github.io/_drafts/randomstory.md

 "I already had a good one."

 It was a clear sunny day today.
 No more clouds that had been persistent over the last one week.
 Murtos hates sunny days so the weather wasn't helping either.
 He took another puff of his fifteenth cigarette since the phone call that shook him an hour ago.
-He felt a bit of a pain in his chest but felt calmer now.
+He felt a bit of a pain in his chest but mentally felt calmer with all the nicotine in his brain.
 Some specific thoughts were of course still racing as if they were having a Formula 1 race amongst each other.
 He couldn’t follow any one of them for very long as some other one would overtake the first one within few seconds.
 What the fuck did that phone call mean, how could anyone know, did that voice sound familiar, what should I do next, were some of the thoughts that were leading the race.
 He stretched his memory as much as possible to recall if he had ever mentioned the idea of writing a book to anyone.
 How could he possibly have?
 He was certain that it was today that he thought about the whole thing for the first time.
 And even if it did cross his mind before, there is absolutely no one close enough to share such an idea with.
 And if it was someone I know, why would they cut the phone immediately and then switch it off?

 He had engaged in the pointless exercise of calling the same number maybe every time he had lit up a cig.
 He looked up on the internet to confirm that it was a local number.
 He had no clue on how this information would help him.
 It didn’t matter if it was a local call or from across the ocean.
 He just wanted to feel that he was making some progress in demystifying this puzzle.
 For a split second, the thought of calling the police also tried leading the race but was quickly overcome by other more realistic ones.
 Can someone read my mind?
 Did someone implant a chip in my head to read all my thoughts?
 This thought was scaring him so much, he had to go take a quick dump.
 Could this event be Universe's one of biggest coincidence ever?
 Maybe some crazy bastard is playing a stupid game and randomly calling many people just to say this hoping his bluff will become true in at least one case.
 Lot of people think of writing nowadays.
 But how can the timing be so perfect?
 “I was just thinking of writing it for the very first time, godamnit!” he shouted again in his eerily quiet house and felt weird after breaking the silence.
 What are the fucking odds? he resumed the self-conversation in his head.